 Our journey into a carbon-neutral company has been interesting and instructive.
 However, we can be proud of the result.
 It is a pleasure to say that Rakettitukku, together with our importer Suomen Ilotulitus Oy, is one of the first fireworks companies in Europe, perhaps even the first in the world, which is carbon neutral.

-So get carbon-neutral fireworks from Rakettitukku, and celebrate the venice festival with joy!
+So get carbon-neutral fireworks from Rakettitukku, and celebrate the new year with joy!